 What is the process for obtaining an apostilled FBI background check?

-To obtain an apostilled FBI background check, you must first request a standard FBI background check from the FBI, then have it notarized by a public notary, and finally have it authenticated by the U.S. Department of State.
+To obtain an apostilled FBI background check, you must first submit your apostille request by requesting a standard FBI background check from the FBI, then have it notarized by a public notary, and finally have it authenticated by the U.S. Department of State.
+If you need to replace your naturalization certificate, make sure to follow the proper procedures as well.

 How long does it take to get an apostilled FBI background check?